 Children come into foster care not because of anything they did wrong, but rather because their parent or guardian abused, neglected or abandoned them.
 Because of this trauma, children in foster care often have mental health problems and are more likely than other kids to pick up delinquency charges, and later to be charged with criminal offenses.
 Most of the children we represent are teens with delinquency charges, and some have mental health issues or are trafficking victims.
 Since 2012, we have also served as Attorneys ad Litem for child clients who have been charged as adults in criminal division.
 We know all about our clients, and can assist their defense attorneys in delinquency and dependency divisions by presenting important mitigation.
-Between the end of October, 2012 and January, 2017, Crossroads attorneys have represented 111 children in their dependency proceedings, most for multiple years.
-During the same time frame, we have done extended representations for 41 children in delinquency division.
-And, since May, 2013 Crossroads attorneys have represented approximately 300 children who arrived for their delinquency hearings without a parent or guardian.
-Sadly, since 2012 Crossroads attorneys have served as Attorneys ad Litem for 21 children who have been charged as adults in criminal division.
+Between the end of October, 2012 and September, 2021, Crossroads attorneys have represented 192 children in their dependency proceedings, most for multiple years.
+During the same time frame, we have done extended (long term) representations for 123 children in their delinquency proceedings.
+Our attorneys have also represented 18 children for miscellaneous matters, including appeals, trusts, drug court, and domestic violence.
+Sadly, since 2012 Crossroads attorneys have served as Attorneys ad Litem for 30 children charged as adults in criminal division.
 Additionally, Crossroads on call attorneys who have come to delinquency courtrooms since 2013 to ensure children understand the proceedings they face have collectively represented approximately 900 children.

-Why it Matters
+Why It Matters

-- Last year, over 3,700 children were in out-of-home foster care in Hillsborough County, Florida.
+- Last year, over 2,400 children were in out-of-home foster care in Hillsborough County, Florida.
 They are children who should have been nurtured and protected by their caretakers, but instead were abused, neglected or abandoned by them.
 Just like other children, those in foster care are full of talents and hopes and dreams.
-Crossroads pro bono attorneys use legal advocacy to keep their clients’ hopes and dreams alive to ensure they realize their potential.
+Crossroads pro bono attorneys use legal advocacy to keep their clients’ hopes and dreams alive and to ensure they realize their potential.

 - Children in foster care in Florida are entitled to the appointment of a guardian ad litem (GAL) who makes recommendations to the court as to what he/she believes is in the best interest of the child.
 However, approximately 30% of children are not assigned a GAL.
 Moreover, although a GAL can be important to the child, there are times when it is not enough.
-Kids in foster care are a part of a system populated by well-meaning people who are unfortunately tasked with the care of too many vulnerable children.
+Kids in foster care are a part of system populated by well-meaning people who are unfortunately tasked with the care of too many vulnerable children.
 Studies have shown that the abuse or neglect that causes a child to fall under the dependency court’s jurisdiction can also affect his or her likelihood of becoming a crossover child in delinquency.*

 - There are times in the lives of children in foster care that problems arise when an attorney’s counseling and advocacy on their behalf is sorely needed.
 Crossroads attorneys fight for what their clients want and need, both inside and outside the courtroom.
 We provide an important service to poor children in our community by representing them in their dependency proceedings, as well as assisting their defense counsel in delinquency and criminal proceedings.

-*Hertz, D. & Ryan, J., Building Multisystem Approaches in Child Welfare and Juvenile Justice, National Association of Public child Welfare Administrators (2008)
+*Hertz, D. & Ryan, J., Building Multisystem Approaches in Child Welfare and Juvenile Justice, National Association of Public Child Welfare Administrators (2008)

 What We Do

-Crossroads For Florida Kids’ attorneys provide needed advocacy for vulnerable children in Hillsborough County, Florida.
+Crossroads For Florida Kids attorneys provide needed advocacy for vulnerable children in Hillsborough County, Florida.

-Currently we represent many children in their dependency proceedings, some of whom are “crossovers”-children in foster care who have picked up delinquency charges.
+Currently, we represent many children in their dependency proceedings, some of whom are “crossovers”-children in foster care who have picked up delinquency charges.
 We also serve as Attorneys ad Litem for our child and young adult clients in delinquency and criminal divisions.